phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 {
     "userId": 4,
     "consultationId": 1,
-    "messageContent": "Hey doc, I already took the medications you gave me, but the symptoms are still coming back."
+    "messageContent": "Hey Doc, the side effects have been persisting for more than two days.
+What should I do?"
 }
 ```